 How did you develop your local model?

-Our next step was to assess the feasibility of our whole system adopting a THRIVE approach; a process overseen by the Centre for Public Innovation (CPI).
+Our next step was to assess the feasibility of our whole system adopting a THRIVE-like approach; a process overseen by the Centre for Public Innovation (CPI).
 Data from a number of sources was collected detailing current CAMHS use, Public Health information and capacity within the third and voluntary sector.
 This offered an initial costings and capacity insight into what our local health economy will look like when delivering a children’s mental health service based on broader provision offering sources of help and support beyond the scope and reach of CAMHS.

 These hugely influential pieces of work have been brought together with existing local activity, such as our areas’ involvement in the development of the Department of Education’s Emotionally Healthy Schools Programme, to support a significant part of our local Transformation Plan activity.

 The approach we are taking in Eastern Cheshire will start by introducing the needs-based approach to ensure that those young people who require targeted support (though not necessarily with medication) receive it in the timeliest manner.

 Our 0-16 CAMH service is trialling a 6-month pilot of our new approach to ‘Getting Help’ whilst further aspects of i-THRIVE are developed within Eastern Cheshire.
 In this way, NHS Eastern Cheshire CCG will be able to test how the process works locally while also continuing to work with local children and young people’s mental health providers to transition to an i-THRIVE approach.